16lbs of fat loss & 2.5 months later on the potato diet

 This means:

-No exotic, expensive or hard-to-get ingredients
+No exotic, expensive, or hard-to-get ingredients

-No additional prescription medications, special peptides, exogenous hormones, or anything you would inject or require a doctor
+No additional prescription medications, special peptides, exogenous hormones, or anything you would inject or require a doctor to prescribe

 Of course, you can take whatever you take currently, but our stuff won't need any.